chrislusf/gleam/README.md

 ## Setup Gleam Cluster
 Start a gleam master and serveral gleam agents
 ```
+// start "gleam master" on a server
 > go get github.com/chrislusf/gleam/distributed/gleam
 > gleam master --address=":45326"

+// start up "gleam agent" on some diffent server or port
+// if a different server, remember to install Luajit and copy the MessagePack.lua file also.
 > gleam agent --dir=2 --port 45327 --host=127.0.0.1
 > gleam agent --dir=3 --port 45328 --host=127.0.0.1
 ```